gorsing/ZabbixIostatMonitoring/README.md

 # Zabbix Iostat Monitoring Template

-This template for Zabbix 6.0.35 is designed to monitor `iostat` output and provide alerts for high disk utilization and other related metrics.
+This template for Zabbix 6.0.36 is designed to monitor `iostat` output and provide alerts for high disk utilization and other related metrics.

 ## Test Environment

 The template has been tested in the following environment:

-- **Operating System**: Debian 11 Bullsey
+- **Operating System**: Debian 11 Bullsey or CentOS 9 Stream
+- **ZabbixAgent**: zabbix-agent2 (Zabbix) 6.0.36
-- **iostat Version**: 12.5.2
+- **iostat Version**: 12.5.4
 - **jq Version**: 1.6

 ---